Rural Enterprise Directory Scotland (REDS)

-How much does it cost to join the REDS directory?
+How much does it cost to join REDS?

 How much information will be needed to apply for the REDS directory?

 We are aiming to keep the application process as simple as possible, just some basic information, including images, about yourself and your business will be required.

 Will all information captured in directory sign up be made public?